philiptran/aws-network-firewall-terraform/README.md

 # ADD-ON

-1. Use Spoke A as the Application VPC and Spoke B as Integration VPC
-1. Deploy a Private API into Spoke B to serve as the integration endpoint
+1. Deploy a Private API into the `integration-vpc` to serve as the integration endpoint for App servers running in `app1-vpc`
 1. Test the network traffic flow...

 ## Testing

 Check the terraform output and note down the it_test_api_endpoint

-Connect to EC2 in Spoke A to make a call to the private API hosted in the Spoke B VPC
+Connect to EC2 in `app1-vpc` to make a call to the private API hosted in the `integration-vpc`

 ```
 curl -v GET https://z0xhl2gf87.execute-api.ap-southeast-1.amazonaws.com/default/verify_token
 ```

-TODO:
+Notes:
-1. The above endpoint can be access from Spoke B VPC as the API endpoint is created in this VPC and the DNS hostname works.
+1. The above endpoint can be access from `integration-vpc` as the API endpoint is created in this VPC and the DNS hostname works.
-1. Calling from Spoke A VPC will not resolve the DNS name for the private API endpoint in Spoke B VPC.
+1. Calling the same endpoint from `app1-vpc` will not resolve the DNS name for the private API endpoint residing in `integration-vpc`.
-1. Questions
-   - If the integration subnet is in the Application VPC then the private API DNS should work
-   - If the integration subnet is in another VPC, ie. Integration VPC, how do we make it resolve the private API DNS name then?
-   - Use a shared private hosted zone to solve this??

-Solution:
+1. You need to use Route53 alias or the public DNS name of the VPC endpoint with the `Host` header to invoke the private API endpoint from other VPCs.

+Examples:

 1. Option 1: Use Route53 Alias

 ```